 - Probation (not progressing according to standards but permitted to enroll; loss of funding guarantee; specific plan with dates and deadlines in place in regard to removal of probationary status).

-A semester GPA below 3.0 will result in the student being placed on academic probation.
-If a semester GPA of 3.0 is not attained during the subsequent semester of full time enrollment (or 12 credits of enrollment if enrolled part-time), this will be deemed unsatisfactory progress and the student may be dismissed from the program or allowed to continue for one additional semester based on advisor appeal to the Graduate School.
+A semester GPA below 3.25 will result in the student being placed on academic probation.
+If a semester GPA of 3.25 is not attained during the subsequent semester of full time enrollment (or 12 credits of enrollment if enrolled part-time), this will be deemed unsatisfactory progress and the student may be dismissed from the program or allowed to continue for one additional semester based on advisor appeal to the department.

-All students must have a mechanical engineering faculty advisor who assists them in planning a course sequence that meets degree requirements and who will discuss career objectives with the student.
-A preliminary committee must include student’s mechanical engineering faculty advisor and at least three other faculty members.
-A final oral defense committee must include student’s mechanical engineering faculty advisor and at least four other faculty members, one of whom must be from outside of the mechanical engineering department.
+All students must have a mechanical engineering faculty advisor who assists them in planning a course sequence that meets degree requirements, who helps guide them and mentor them in their research, and who will discuss career objectives with the student.
+A qualifying exam committee must include the student’s mechanical engineering faculty advisor and two other mechanical engineering faculty members.
+A preliminary committee must include the student’s mechanical engineering faculty advisor and at least three other members who will also serve on the final oral defense committee.
+A final oral defense committee must include the student’s mechanical engineering faculty advisor and at least four other members, three other graduate faculty or former graduate faculty up to one year after resignation or retirement, and one of the following: another graduate faculty, a retired faculty member with emeritus status, or a UW–Madison research scientist with principal investigator status who has been approved by the ME executive committee.
+At least one faculty member on the committee must be from outside of the ME department.

 Ph.D. students must complete their preliminary exam within five years of passing their qualifying exam.